 Onsen Inn With Mixed Gender River Open-Air Baths: Myogaya Honkan (明賀屋本館) is a traditional Japanese inn with secluded onsen facilities located in Tochigi Prefecture.
 The hot spring is part of Nasu-Shiobara, an amazing onsen town near Tokyo and the perfect onsen destination for outdoor lovers.
 However, the inn’s onsen facilities are only for staying guests.

-Here you can soak in a total of 10 different onsen baths, but in order to get to the secluded mixed-gender onsen baths, you can see in the picture above, you have to climb down a long staircase which is an adventure in itself.
-In the morning from 7:00 – 8:00 o’clock the baths are exclusively for women and there is another open-air bath that is exclusively for women, while the indoor bathing facilities are gender-separated.
+Here you can soak in a total of 10 different onsen baths, but in order to get to the secluded mixed-gender onsen baths, as you can see in the picture above, you have to climb down a long staircase which is an adventure in itself.
+In the morning from 7:00 – 8:00 o’clock, the baths are exclusively for women and there is another open-air bath that is exclusively for women, while the indoor bathing facilities are gender-separated.

 There are also 2 private onsen baths that can be rented for 1,000円 (about $9 or 9€) for 45 minutes.

 Access: 40 minutes by bus from Nishi-Nasuno Station on the Utsunomiya Line and then a 21-minute walk from the bus stop to the onsen.
 From Tokyo and Nikko, you can get here in about 3 hours.